luxonis/depthai-python/docs/source/samples/ColorCamera/rgb_camera_control.rst

 RGB Camera Control
 ==================

-This example shows how to control the :ref:`ColorCamera`, such as exposure, sensitivity, wb, luma/chroma denoise, device-side crop, camera triggers, etc.
+This example shows how to control the :ref:`ColorCamera`, such as exposure, sensitivity, white balance, luma/chroma denoise, device-side crop, camera triggers, etc.

 An output is a full frame along with cropped frame (``video``) which can be moved with ``WASD`` keys.